Farhin24/pixploreCloudProject/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## The Lambda functions code is in LambdaFunctionAWS FOlder.

+## CLoud Formation templates are in CloudFormationTemplates folder.

 ## Recommended steps to avoid version issues.
 ### delete node_modules and package-lock.json